-CFD simulations using LES with ALM were implemented with {\emph{OpenFOAM v2106}}, which has been widely used for numerical studies of wind turbines utilizing LES with ALM \cite{breton2017survey, nathan2017comparison, mehta2014large}.
-The flow (air) in the simulations was considered to be incompressible and Newtonian ($\rho = 1.225$~kg/m$^3$ \& $\nu = 1.5 \times 10^{-5}$~m$^2$/s), and the thermal effects as well as Coriolis force were neglected.
-Incompressible filtered Navier-Stokes equations (Equation~\ref{eq:NSE_LES_mom}, where tilde represents filtering operation) were solved with the eddy-viscosity closure, where the grid scale (SGS) stress tensor was modelled with eddy-viscosity $\nu_T$.
-Since that the choice of SGS model was not considered to be the deterministic factor for wind turbine modellings using LES with ALM as long as the resolutions are adequate \cite{sarlak2015role}, one of the simplest and most used SGS model for LES, standard Smagoranky model \cite{smagorinsky1963general} was chosen, where $\nu_T$ was modelled with Equation~\ref{eq:sma_nut}.
-Values of the two model coefficients, $C_k$ \& $C_{\varepsilon}$, were $0.094$ \& $1.048$, which were the default values given by OpenFOAM v2106.
-The discritization schemes applied were based on finite-volume method.
-Second-order central differencing (\texttt{Gauss linear}) was utilized for spatial interpolations, and Crank-Nicolson scheme \cite{crank1947practical} (\texttt{CrankNicolson}, with coefficient of $0.9$) was selected for temporal interpolations.
-Regarding the algorithm used to solve the governing equations, the PISO (Pressure-Implicit with Splitting of Operators) algorithm was implemented using OpenFOAM application \texttt{pimpleFoam} (setting \texttt{nOuterCorrectors = 1} \& \texttt{nCorrectors = 2}).
-PISO algorithm (\texttt{nOuterCorrectors = 1}) was selected since the CFL (Courant-Friedrichs-Lewy) numbers were able to be safely kept below $1$ for the entire field with the simulation framework used (going to be described).
-The codes for modelling surging FOWT with ALM were based on the modified codes of \emph{turbinesFoam} developed by Bachant et al. \cite{turbinesFoam}.
-As for the hardware, high performance computing clusters of DTU Computing Center (DCC) \cite{DTU_DCC_resource} were utilized.
-Generally, $600$~s simulation time took around $66$ hours on $64$ processors for all the cases.
+Large-eddy simulations of the surging turbine are performed using the open source toolbox {\emph{OpenFOAM v2106}} \cite{weller1998tensorial}, and a modified version of \emph{turbinesFoam} (an ALM module originally developed by Bachant et al. \cite{turbinesFoam}) is used to parameterize the surging rotors.
+We consider the flow (air) to be incompressible and Newtonian, with a density of $\rho = 1.225$~kg/m$^3$ and kinematic viscosity $\nu = 1.5 \times 10^{-5}$~m$^2$/s.
+Thermal effects and Coriolis force are neglected.
+The (LES filtered) incompressible Navier-Stokes equations, Equation~\ref{eq:NSE_LES_mom}, are solved using eddy-viscosity closure, with the subgrid-scale (SGS) stress tensor modeled through eddy-viscosity $\nu_T$.
+Since as long as the resolutions are adequate, the choice of the SGS model is not considered a deterministic factor for wind turbine modeling using LES with ALM \cite{sarlak2015role}.
+Thus, the standard Smagorinsky model \cite{smagorinsky1963general}, one of the simplest and most used SGS model, is chosen, where $\nu_T$ is modeled using Equation~\ref{eq:sma_nut} with $C_k = 0.094$ and $C_{\varepsilon} = 1.048$, and $\Delta$ corresponds to the grid size.
+Second-order central differencing (\texttt{Gauss linear}) is used for spatial interpolations, and Crank-Nicolson scheme \cite{crank1947practical} (\texttt{CrankNicolson}, with a coefficient of $0.9$) is selected for temporal interpolations.
+PISO (Pressure-Implicit with Splitting of Operators) algorithm is used for pressure-velocity coupling.
+The simulations are performed on the high-performance clusters of DTU Computing Center \cite{DTU_DCC_resource}, where a 600~s simulation requires about 66 hours on 64 processors.